 Holiday festivities can slow down your digestive system.
 If all those deliciously rich goodies are too tempting to pass up, there are ways to minimize that post-party bloat.
-And by filling your plate with the healthiest party foods, your LBD (little black dress) may still cling to all the right places on New Year’s Eve.
+And by filling your plate with the healthiest party foods, your LBD (little black dress) may still cling to all the right places.

 Here are some snacks and desserts that you and your friends will want to make annual holiday traditions.
 You won’t actually be cheating on your diet.
 It will just feel like you are!